 Morrow wants to help serious bloggers build businesses that work.
 He is focused mainly on writing well and building a business by researching your target audience and writing what they want to read.

 The Fizzle Team

-But they admit that the name Fizzle was sort of a mistake because although they mean “Fizzle” to denote a sort of bubbling toward fruition, the actual meaning according to Dictionary.com is to “make a feeble hissing or sputtering sound.”
+But they admit that the name Fizzle was sort of a mistake because although they mean “Fizzle” to denote a bubbling toward fruition, the actual meaning according to Dictionary.com is to “make a feeble hissing or sputtering sound.”

 According to Merriam Webster, it gets even worse with the meaning of Fizzle being: “to fail or end feebly especially after a promising start.”

-But even with such a terrible name, the Fizzle crew has created an awesome monthly learning platform, a blog, a forum, loads of top teachers in the field of online businesses including blogging, podcasting, affiliate marketing and more.
+But even with such a terrible name, the Fizzle crew has created an excellent monthly learning platform, a blog, a forum, loads of top teachers in the field of online businesses including blogging, podcasting, affiliate marketing and more.
 They also have a top-rated podcast called The Fizzle Show with hundreds of episodes.

 Serious Bloggers Only Review

-John Morrow is a badass blogger with a long track record of success and this is even more impressive and inspiring when you find out his personal story.
+John Morrow is a badass blogger with a long track record of success, and this is even more impressive and inspiring when you find out his personal story.
 Check out his personal blog if you need some inspiration.

 He started blogging seriously when he was faced with the possibility of being put in a nursing home to die.
 He has Muscular Dystrophy and is pretty much paralyzed from the neck down.
 Morrow does all his writing with voice software.